 That is unclear.

-I verified the page for a real estate agent that I work with using her cell phone number and it worked fine.
-However, another page that I tried to verify with my phone number did not work — even when I entered that information into the “Page Info” section of the Facebook page itself.
+I verified the page for a real estate agent that I work with using her cell phone number, and it worked fine.
+However, another page that I tried to verify with my phone number did not work … even when I entered that information into the “Page Info” section of the Facebook page itself.
 Most likely, they are searching local phone databases and your business website for the phone number.

 This debate is part of an active thread in the Facebook community support.

-The other option if your phone number doesn’t work is to verify by documents.
+The other option if your phone number doesn’t work is to verify with documents.
 This is a slightly longer process, and Facebook is specific about what they allow as proof.
-Documents you can use include:
+Documents you can use include …

 You will need to have this as a digital document so that you can upload it to Facebook.

 Once you upload the needed documents, Facebook will manually verify the information submitted to make sure it matches publicly available records.
-You will get a notification in Facebook itself, or an email, in a few days letting you know that your page is verified, or what additional steps you need to take.
+You will get a notification in Facebook itself or an email in a few days letting you know that your page is verified or what additional steps you need to take.
 For this method to work, you will want to make sure that your Facebook page business name matches your documentation.

-If you are able to complete the phone verification, you will get instant approval of your Facebook page verification, and your check mark will show up on your page.
-Welcome to the world of the Facebook approved!
+If you are able to complete the phone verification, you will get instant approval of your Facebook page verification, and your checkmark will show up on your page.
+Welcome to the world of Facebook approved!